rsksmart/RSKIPs/IPs/RSKIP305.md

 ## Abstract

-This RSKIP introduces Segwit (Bitcoin Soft Fork 2017) for use in RSK Pegs and what are its benefits in terms of performance, cost reductions and security.
+This RSKIP introduces Segwit V0 (Bitcoin Soft Fork 2017) for use in peg-ins and peg-outs to improve performance, cost reductions, and security.

 ## Motivation